laravel/valet/readme.md

 ## Official Documentation

-Documentation for Valet can be found on the [Wiki](https://github.com/cpriego/valet-linux/wiki).
+Documentation for Valet can be found on the [Valet Linux website](https://cpriego.github.io/valet-linux/).

 ## License